coda/packs-sdk/docs/guides/advanced/cli.md

 The CLI requires that you have `node` and `npm` installed.
 We also recommend developing with TypeScript, in which case, make sure that you have TypeScript and `ts-node` installed.

 The CLI makes use of the NPM package `isolated-vm` to provide emulation of the Packs execution environment.
-This package has it's [own requirements][isolated_vm_requirements] that you may also need to install.
+This package has its [own requirements][isolated_vm_requirements] that you may also need to install.

 ### Installing